Updated on 2024-10-25 GMT+08:00

 Viewer

-Read-only permissions on on-premises/attached/multi-cloud clusters and all Kubernetes resource objects (including nodes, workloads, jobs, and services)
+Read-only permissions on on-premises/attached/multi-cloud clusters and all Kubernetes resource objects (such as nodes, workloads, jobs, and Services)

 UCS ReadOnlyAccess + UCS RBAC (The list permission for namespaces is required.)